 We follow a bespoke computing scheme of work which offers creative teaching units and delivers a clear progression throughout each Key Stage.
 Topics, such as Coding and computational thinking, are introduced in Key Stage One (Year 1 and Year 2), expanded on in Lower Key Stage Two (Year 3 and Year 4) and developed in further depth in Upper Key Stage Two (Year 5 and Year 6).
 This model allows children to build upon their prior knowledge whilst increasing their enthusiasm for the topics and embedding learnt skills into the long-term memory.

 Our curriculum ensures the children can apply their learning across different platforms and technologies, thus solidifying their knowledge and ensuring concepts are thoroughly understood.

 - E-safety – personal information, safe sharing including online gaming and social media, online safety, online bullying, how to report incidents, grooming recognition.

 - Coding and computational thinking – building from understanding sequences (and the related vocabulary) to writing increasing complex algorithms including debugging and decomposition across a range of technologies and platforms.

 - Creativity - creating and refining original content using digital tools across a range of media.

 - Computer Networks - using and understanding the internet, the web and search engines, effectively and safely.

 - Productivity - collecting and analysing data and information using computers; organising, manipulating and presenting this to an audience.

-We also believe that children should be able to apply these skills into other areas of the curriculum where appropriate.
-Using these skills will provide children with a further experience of using advanced technology for a purpose.
+We also believe that children should be able to apply these skills across other areas of the curriculum where appropriate.
+Applying these skills will provide children with a further experience of using advanced technology for a purpose.